Basilissamaterry/NextGen-SQL-Employee-Retention/README.md

-# 🧠 NextGen Employee Retention Analysis (SQL Project)
+# 📊 NextGen Employee Retention Analysis (SQL Project)

-## 📁 Project Overview
-This SQL project explores employee retention patterns, performance distribution, and salary fairness at **NextGen Corp**.
-It provides data-driven insights to support HR decisions that reduce turnover and improve employee satisfaction.
+A capstone SQL project focused on analyzing employee retention, performance, and salary trends at NextGen Corporation.
+This analysis helps HR and management identify attrition risks and make informed decisions on workforce planning.

+---

 ## 🛠 Tools Used
 - PostgreSQL (pgAdmin 4)
-- SQL (Joins, Aggregates, Filters, CASE)
+- SQL (Joins, Aggregates, Filters, CASE, CTEs)
-- Excel (for documenting query results)
+- Excel (for documenting query results and insights)

+---

 ## ❓ Key Business Questions
 1. Who are the top 5 longest-serving employees?